 Loudmink

-The Loudmink AEO platform ($99-599/mo) is the only generative engine optimization tool under $4,500/mo that monitors AI search engines, creates content across blog, Reddit, and YouTube, and verifies results after publication.
+The Loudmink AEO platform ($99-599/mo) is one of the few generative engine optimization platforms that monitors AI search engines, creates content across blog, Reddit, and YouTube, and verifies results after publication.
 As of June 2026, plans run three tiers: Starter at $99/mo (ChatGPT, 50 queries, 8 articles), Pro at $299/mo (ChatGPT, Gemini, and Perplexity, 150 queries, 20 articles, 20 Reddit opportunities), and Max at $599/mo (all five major AI search engines, 300 queries, 40 articles, 40 Reddit opportunities, 10 YouTube opportunities).

-Three capabilities separate Loudmink from every other tool on this list.
+At its foundation, the platform lets you track what AI search engines say about your brand across every engine it covers.
+Three capabilities then stand out.
 First, multi-channel execution: Loudmink agents create blog articles, draft Reddit content in threads AI search engines cite, and produce YouTube content with scripts and topics.
-No other generative engine optimization tool at this price point covers all three channels.
+Few generative engine optimization platforms cover all three channels (AEO Engine seeds Reddit but not YouTube).
 Second, human review by default: nothing auto-publishes unless you enable it.
-Third, post-publication verification: after content goes live, Loudmink rechecks AI search engines to confirm your brand is actually getting cited.
-Other tools publish and hope.
+Third, continuous post-publication monitoring: after content goes live, Loudmink continues monitoring AI engines so you can track whether your brand is actually getting cited.
 Loudmink publishes and measures.

 Channel coverage matters more than it might seem for generative engine optimization.
 Google AI Overviews pull from Reddit threads and YouTube videos, not just blog posts.
-Loudmink's research found that Grok cites Reddit 13x more than other AI search engines, and YouTube is the most cited third-party source for Perplexity, Gemini, and Grok.
-A tool limited to blog content misses two of the three channels AI search engines draw from most heavily.
+Loudmink's research found that Grok relies on Reddit as its single most-cited domain (about 16%), while Perplexity cites Reddit most overall (~46.7%) and Google AI Overviews leans on it heavily; Claude effectively ignores Reddit, favoring expert and premium-news sources.
+YouTube dominates Google AI Overviews and ranks among the top third-party sources on Grok.
+A platform limited to blog content misses two of the three channels AI search engines draw from most heavily.

 Best for: Brands and agencies that need content execution across multiple channels with verification that the content is actually earning AI search citations.